Finding Statistically Significant Interactions between Continuous Features: Conclusion

 \section{Conclusion}

-In this paper, we have addressed the challenge of finding all (multiplicative) combinations of \emph{continuous} features that are significantly associated with an output variable after rigorously controlling for multiple testing.
-While this problem has been studied for binary features, our approach is the first solution to this problem on continuous features.
-Key to our approach is the derivation of a lower bound on the $p$-value of association for each feature combination, which can be used to prune unnecessary combinations that can never reach statistical significance.
-Our experimental results demonstrate that our approach is superior in detecting true feature combinations compared to existing pattern mining approaches that require a prior binarization of the features.
+In this paper, we have proposed a solution to the open problem of finding all multiplicative feature interactions between \emph{continuous} features that are significantly associated with an output variable after rigorously controlling for multiple testing.
+While interaction detection with multiple testing has been studied before, our approach, called \emph{C-Tarone}, is the first to overcome the problem of detecting all higher-order interactions from the enormous search space $2^d$ for $d$ features.

 Our work opens the door to many applications of searching significant feature combinations, in which the data is not adequately described by binary features, including large fields such as data analysis for high-throughput technologies in biology and medicine.
 Our work here addresses the problem of finding continuous \emph{features}.
 Finding significant combinations associated with \emph{continuous output variables} is an equally challenging and practically relevant problem, that we will tackle in future work.